MacDonald House bombing: Warship-naming controversy

-In 2014, Indonesia named a Bung Tomo-class corvette warship as KRI Usman-Harun, after the two hanged commandos, worsening bilateral ties between Indonesia and Singapore.
-In response, Singapore cancelled a series of planned inter-military activities and banned the warship from its ports and naval bases and also withdrew its delegation from an international defence meeting, after two Indonesian men at the event were seen dressed in uniform.
+In February 2014, it was reported in the Kompas Daily that one of the three new Bung Tomo-class corvette warships would be named the KRI Usman Harun after Harun and Osman, which caused concern in Singapore.
+Then-coordinating Minister for Political, Legal and Security Affairs Djorko Suyanto defended the decision.
+In response to the naming, Singapore banned the ship from entering its water.
+Suyato responded to the ban by stating "the ship has not even arrived yet, so what’s the fuss"?
+They also withdrew its delegation from an international defence meeting, after two Indonesian men at the event were seen dressed in uniform.

 General Moeldoko, Indonesia's military chief, apologised for the naming of the ship, which was accepted by Singapore in a statement by Singapore Defence Minister Ng Eng Hen.
-Moeldoko however later clarified that the naming of the ship was irreversible.
+Moeldoko however later clarified that the naming of the ship was unfortunately irreversible.

 Memorial

 On 10 March 2015, 50 years after the bombing, a memorial dedicated to the victims of the Konfrontasi as well as soldiers who died during that period, was unveiled at Dhoby Ghaut Green, situated across MacDonald House.
 It was built at the recommendation of the Singapore Armed Forces Veterans League (SAFVL) with the objective as a remembrance of the victims, as well as to educate younger generations about the tragedy.
 The unveiling was officiated by Minister for Culture, Community and Youth Lawrence Wong, as "a lasting reminder of the victims of Konfrontasi, and those who risked their lives defending our country".
 Religious leaders from the Inter-Religious Organisation also prayed at the site, before laying a wreath on the monument.